gaborbozo/Notes/design-patterns/microservices/design patterns.md

 Focuses on serving the data as it will be used throughout the system and applying logic within the domain itself.

 It's possible that a domain shares enough functionality with anoter domain that it may trigger to merge them into a new single domain.
-On the contray it's also possible that
+The key is on **focusing the data and how it is actually used throughout the system**.

 ## Business process-based microservices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NDY0OTY3MiwtMzk5ODA4NTExLC01NT
+eyJoaXN0b3J5IjpbLTIwODc4MDI1NTUsLTM5OTgwODUxMSwtNT
-g0NjYwNjMsMTk3Njk4NzQwNiwxNTQzMDg3ODQ5XX0=
+U4NDY2MDYzLDE5NzY5ODc0MDYsMTU0MzA4Nzg0OV19
 -->